FlavorPy/FlavorPy/docs/_sources/constructterms.rst.txt

 ConstructTerms is a module for group theoretical calculations around discrete flavor symmetries.
 With this module one can define the symmetries and fields of a theory and determine the invariant terms of the lagrangian.

+As a quick start guide, take a look at this :doc:`examples/simpleexample_constructterms`.

+For the more advanced features, consider this :doc:`examples/detailedexample_constructterms`.

 The **Group** classes
 ---------------------